Azawakh vs Australian Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Azawakh has a typical lifespan of 12-15 years, while Australian Terrier lives approximately 11-15 years.
 Health profiles differ significantly between these dogs.
 Azawakh is predisposed to Potential Health Concerns, Physical Considerations, with associated veterinary costs for monitoring and treatment.
-Australian Terrier faces its own health challenges including Orthopedic Conditions, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Australian Terrier faces its own health challenges including skeletal and joint concerns, Other Concerns.
+The number of documented predispositions is similar; the type and management of those conditions are not.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health